jaselv/redux-api-isomorphic-fetch-middleware/README.md

 }
 ```

-Upon receiving this action, `redux-api-middleware` will
+Upon receiving this action, `redux-api-isomorphic-fetch-middleware` will

 1. check that it is indeed a valid RSAA action;
 2. dispatch the following *request* FSA to the next middleware;